Andrew Wallace-Hadrill

-Early life
+Early life and education

-Wallace-Hadrill was born on 29 July 1951 in Oxford, England, the son of mediaeval historian John Michael Wallace-Hadrill.
+Wallace-Hadrill was born on 29 July 1951 in Oxford, England, the son of mediaeval historian John Michael Wallace-Hadrill and Anne Wallace-Hadrill (née Wakefield).
 He was educated at the private Rugby School.
-He studied at University of Oxford, where he read for a Bachelor of Arts (BA) degree in Classics at Corpus Christi College.
-This was later promoted to a Master of Arts (MA Oxon).
+He studied Literae humaniores (i.e. classics) at Corpus Christi College, Oxford, graduating with a Bachelor of Arts (BA) degree: as per tradition, his BA was later promoted to a Master of Arts (MA Oxon) degree.
 He went on to attain a Doctor of Philosophy (DPhil) degree at St John's College, University of Oxford.
+His doctoral thesis was titled "Suetonius on the emperor: studies in the representation of the emperor in the Caesars" and was submitted in 1980.

 Academic career

 Wallace-Hadrill's first academic position was Fellow of Magdalene College, University of Cambridge between 1976 and 1983.
-He was also the Director of Studies in Classics of the College during that time.
+He was also the Director of Studies in Classics of the college during that time.
 He then lectured at the University of Leicester from 1983 till 1987.
 In 1987, he became Professor of Classics at the University of Reading until 2009.
 Wallace-Hadrill was Director of the British School at Rome between 1995 and 2009.
 He was elected the 25th Master of Sidney Sussex College at the University of Cambridge, taking up office in August 2009 on the expiry by statute of Professor Dame Sandra Dawson's tenure.
 In June 2012, it was announced that he would be standing down from the position of Master to concentrate his efforts on the Herculaneum Conservation Project.
 He stood down in 2013, and continued at Cambridge as Director of Research of the Faculty of Classics from 1 October 2012.
-He now has the status of Emeritus Professor.
+He now has the status of emeritus Professor.

 In 2004, in an interview on the Australian television programme 60 Minutes, Wallace-Hadrill aired his opinion about the neglect of the archaeological site of Pompeii.
 He was described as an "angry archaeologist" when he argued that the conservation issues that need to be acted upon urgently at Pompeii are being neglected and that the site is suffering from a "second death".
 Regarding the deterioration of Pompeii, he contends, "Man is wreaking a damage far greater than Vesuvius.
 The moment of Pompeii's destruction was also the moment of its preservation.
 The public needs to understand that unless constant efforts are taken to arrest the decay, the site will, within decades crumble to nothing."